 Other brisket ingredients

 - 2 tablespoon olive oil, divided

 - salt and ground pepper to taste

 - Preheat oven to 325 degrees.

 - Make the sauce: Whisk together the sauce ingredients–wine, ketchup, broth, soy sauce, sugar, thyme and paprika–in a small bowl.
 Set aside.

-- Brown the meat: Heat 1 tbsp of olive oil on medium high in a Dutch oven or oven proof copper pan.
+- Brown the meat: Heat 1 tablespoon of olive oil on medium high in a Dutch oven or oven proof copper pan.
 Add the brisket, salt and pepper to taste, and brown on one side for about 5 minutes.
 When browned, turn the brisket over to brown the other side.
 After browning both sides, remove the brisket from the pan, and set aside on a platter.

-- Cook the veggies: Add the other tbsp olive oil to the pan or Dutch oven on medium high.
+- Cook the veggies: Add the other tablespoon olive oil to the pan or Dutch oven on medium high.
 Stir in the onions, stirring occasionally.
 Cook until they start to turn brown and caramelize, which takes about 10 minutes.
 Stir in the garlic and carrots, and cook for another 5 minutes.